Citizen Kane: Screenplay

 After lodging a protest with the Screen Writers Guild, Mankiewicz withdrew it, then vacillated.
 The question was resolved in January 1941 when the studio, RKO Pictures, awarded Mankiewicz credit.
 The guild credit form listed Welles first, Mankiewicz second.
 Welles's assistant Richard Wilson said that the person who circled Mankiewicz's name in pencil, then drew an arrow that put it in first place, was Welles.
 The official credit reads, "Screenplay by Herman J. Mankiewicz and Orson Welles".
 Mankiewicz's rancor toward Welles grew over the remaining twelve years of his life.

 Questions over the authorship of the Citizen Kane screenplay were revived in 1971 by influential film critic Pauline Kael, whose controversial 50,000-word essay "Raising Kane" was commissioned as an introduction to the shooting script in The Citizen Kane Book, published in October 1971.
+In it she callsed Citizen Kane the "culmination" of that "sustained feat of careless magic we call 'thirties comedy.'"
 The book-length essay first appeared in February 1971, in two consecutive issues of The New Yorker magazine.

 In the ensuing controversy, Welles was defended by colleagues, critics, biographers and scholars, but his reputation was damaged by its charges.
 The essay's thesis was later questioned and some of Kael's findings were also contested in later years.

 Questions of authorship continued to come into sharper focus with Carringer's 1978 thoroughly researched essay, "The Scripts of Citizen Kane".
 Carringer studied the collection of script records—"almost a day-to-day record of the history of the scripting"—that was then still intact at RKO.
 He reviewed all seven drafts and concluded that "the full evidence reveals that Welles's contribution to the Citizen Kane script was not only substantial but definitive."